Checklist for ELi Writers

 - Is the article clearly written, so that a person who is relatively new to the topic can follow it?

-- If you interviewed someone for this article, did you at some point check the quotation with that person to make sure that person agrees that the quotation is accurate?
+- If you orally interviewed someone for this article and did not record the interview, have you checked the quotation with that person to make sure that person agrees that the quotation is accurate?
 (You can do this during the interview or after as follow-up.)

 - Is the article free from plagiarizing?
 (You plagiarize when you use someone’s words, phrasing, or ideas without clearly giving them appropriate credit, by name, directly in conjunction with the use.
 Use of someone’s words also requires quotation marks.
 If you’re not sure about this, please ask!)